EthyMoney/pi-dashcam/README.md

 3. **Monitoring WiFi Status:** While the program is running, it continuously checks the status of a specified WiFi connection (your home WiFi).
 Initially, the program recognizes that it's connected to the home WiFi, but it won't attempt to stop the recording until it has lost the connection first and then reconnected, indicating that the vehicle has left home and returned.

-4. **Stopping the Recording:** When the vehicle returns home, and the Pi reconnects to the home WiFi, the program stops the video recording.
+4. **Stopping the Recording:** When the vehicle returns home, and the Pi reconnects to the home WiFi, the program stops the video recording once it sees the PiSugar3 go to battery power (vehicle turned off).

 5. **Uploading the Video:** After stopping the recording, the program mounts the network storage drive and uploads the recorded video to this location.